isochronous/backbone.babysitter/readme.md

 * by `view.collection.cid` if the view has a collection
 * by a custom index key

 When adding a view, you can optionally specify a custom index key by which you can later retrieve the view.

 ```js
 container.add(aView, "an indexer");
 ```

 Note that the custom indexer should be unique within the container.
-If you add two different views with the same custom indexer, the last one in will be the only one stored by that index key.
+If youadd two different views with the same custom indexer, the last one in willbe the only one stored by that index key.

 ### Constructing With Views

-An initial list of views can be added to the container through the constructor function call.
+An initial list of views can be added to the container through theconstructor function call.
 This list must be an array of view instances:

 ```js
 var views = [someView, anotherView];